finnianr/Eiffel-Loop/doc/Contents.md

 ## Eiffel Remote Object Server (EROS)
 EROS (for **E**iffel **R**emote **O**bject **S**erver), is an experimental an XML orientated remote procedure call application framework with an original protocol based purely on XML processing instructions rather that any special XML tags.

+**Custom Variables**

+When including `eros.ecf' in your project it is necessary to define a custom variable `eros_server_enabled'.
+To build a server application set the value to `true'.
+To build a client application set value to `false'.

 **Features**